project-anuvaad/anuvaad/anuvaad-etl/anuvaad-workflow-mgr/etl-wf-manager/README.md

 Details of the APIs can be found here: https://raw.githubusercontent.com/project-anuvaad/anuvaad/wfmanager_feature/anuvaad-etl/anuvaad-workflow-mgr/docs/etl-wf-manager-api-contract.yml

-Details of the requests flowing in and out through kafka cane be found here: https://raw.githubusercontent.com/project-anuvaad/anuvaad/wfmanager_feature/anuvaad-etl/anuvaad-workflow-mgr/docs/etl-wf-manager-kafka-contract.yml
+Details of the requests flowing in and out through kafka can be found here: https://raw.githubusercontent.com/project-anuvaad/anuvaad/wfmanager_feature/anuvaad-etl/anuvaad-workflow-mgr/docs/etl-wf-manager-kafka-contract.yml

 ## Configs